makerdao/mips/MIP45/mip45.md

 ```
 function digs(bytes32 ilk, uint256 rad) external;
 ```
 (Authenticated) Removes collateral from the accumulator.
 Called by the `Clipper`.
+The `rad` argument has rad precision.

 ```
 function cage() external;